FEA of the reactor tubes, tubesheets, perforated plate rim, and tube-to-tubesheet welds

 To analyze the reactor, two finite element models were constructed.
 The first model simulated thermal interaction of the perforated areas and the rim of the tubesheet.
 The thermal analysis from this model provided time varying temperature information between the perforated part of the tubesheet and the average tubesheet rim.

-The second model is a three-dimensional representation of the tube, tubesheet, and weld.
+The second model comprised of a three-dimensional representation of the tube, tubesheet, and weld.
 Due to the repetitive pattern of the tubes in the tubesheet, only a 30-degree segment of the tubesheet was modeled.
 Symmetry planes were imposed on the model at 0 and 30 degrees to account for the rest of the tubesheet assembly.
 Sufficient length of the tube, tubesheet, and weld were included in the model to account for their stiffness and overall contribution to the system.
 The effects of the thermal lag of the tubesheet rim compared to the perforated portion of the tubesheet was taken into consideration using the effective flexibility obtained from the first FEA model.